Badgie/CuraMultiSlice/README.md

 Every model will be sliced with the settings that are currently applied in the main window of Cura.

 ## TODO
-- add cancel button
-- add close button
 - ensure cross platform compatibility
+- sometimes the slicer hangs after slicing is started - is this detectable?

 ## Installation